Alexis Jandard

 Alexis Jandard (born 23 April 1997) is a French diver.
 He represented France at the World Aquatics Championships in 2015 and in 2019.
 He represented France at the 2020 Summer Olympics in Tokyo, Japan in the men's 3 metre springboard event.

 In 2015, he won the bronze medal in the men's 10 metre platform event at the European Games in Baku, Azerbaijan.

+On 15 July 2023 at the 2023 World Aquatics Championships in Fukuoka, he and Jules Bouyer won the bronze medal in the 3.4 metre synchronized event.